azieky/Mod_3_Project/README.md

 #### Max Heart Rate:

 Displays the max heart rate achieved by an individual.
-In our analyzation should that the increase in cardiovascular risk, associated with the acceleration of heart rate, was comparable to the increase in risk observed with high blood pressure.
+In our analyzation we saw that the increase in cardiovascular risk, associated with the acceleration of heart rate, was comparable to the increase in risk observed with high blood pressure.

 ![alt text](data_visualizations/Max_Heart_Rate_1.png)